bsweets/CustomRobots/guidebook.md

     ![](2018-04-27-12-46-22.png)
 21. Click **Run Test** button on the test form
 22. Click **Run Test** in the "Pick a browser" model window.
-23. Test should be successful
+23. Test should be successful -->

-# Exercise 7: Create a Test Suite and a Schedule that will periodically run it
+# Exercise 6: Create and schedule a Test Suite

 This exercise demonstrates how to create and run a **Test Suite** and then add it to a **Schedule** so that it can run later